isomerpages/govtech-gobusiness-main/pages/epjs/redesign-jobs/security-productivity-initiative.md

 ### How you can benefit:

--Implement job redesign solutions to enhance productivity and security outcomes
+- Implement job redesign solutions to enhance productivity and security outcomes

-'-Equip employees with the right skills to support your business transformation
+- Equip employees with the right skills to support your business transformation

-'-Attract and retain talent through redesigned, quality job roles and progressive human capital (HC) practices
+- Attract and retain talent through redesigned, quality job roles and progressive human capital (HC) practices

 ---